 The INTP personality type possesses a unique combination of traits, and typical INTP career choices reflect this as well.
 We will now discuss the traits that make INTPs successful in their chosen careers – please feel free to suggest any additions or simply leave some feedback in the comment section below this article.

 Let us begin with one of the most prominent personality traits shared by all INTPs—their love for theoretical methods and ideas.
-Best INTP careers turn this unique trait into a major strength, as very few other personality types enjoy theories as much as INTPs do.
-For this particular reason, INTPs are excellent career scientists (especially in highly theoretical fields such as physics or chemistry), mathematicians, technical writers or system analysts.
+The best INTP careers turn this unique trait into a major strength as very few other personality types enjoy theories as much as INTPs do.
+For this particular reason, INTPs are excellent career scientists (especially in highly theoretical fields such as physics or chemistry), mathematicians, technical writers, or system analysts.

-INTPs tend to be very independent (even somewhat eccentric), hold themselves to very high standards and dislike managing other people or being managed, especially later in their career.
-These traits are rarely seen as attractive in modern corporate world and INTPs should avoid mentioning them in a job interview – however, if their manager proves to be insightful and open-minded enough, the INTP will be a never tiring generator of brilliant and unique ideas.
+INTPs tend to be very independent (even somewhat eccentric), hold themselves to very high standards, and dislike managing other people or being managed, especially later in their career.
+These traits are rarely seen as attractive in the modern corporate world, and INTPs should avoid mentioning them in a job interview.
+However, if their manager proves to be insightful and open-minded enough, the INTP will be a never-tiring generator of brilliant and unique ideas.
 Some of the best INTP careers making good use of these traits may focus on legal, freelance consulting or forensic or laboratory research routes.

 If you would like to learn more about the INTP career paths and professional development, as well as read about the experiences of other INTPs, download the INTP In-Depth Profile – a 60+ page guide covering a number of diverse topics.
 Otherwise, please keep reading: